mitchwagner/reglinker/README.md

 ### Regular Languages

-Informally, a regular language is a set of strings with the property thatan algorithm that uses a fixed amount of memory can examine the lettersin the string sequentially to determine if it is a member of the language.
+Informally, a regular language is a set of strings with the property that an algorithm that uses a fixed amount of memory can examine the lettersin the string sequentially to determine if it is a member of the language.
 For example, for the alphabet {*p*,*x*}, regular languages are expressive enough to represent strings with an even number of